 The Selma to Montgomery March and Passage of the Voting Rights Act of 1965

 Students love a good fight.
-From the Boston Tea Party to Women’s Suffrage, students’ genuine interest in historical protests is as recurrent a theme in the classroom as uprisings and demonstrations are in human history.
-Teachers sometimes wonder why the fight for rights and for a redress of grievances—more than other historical themes—regularly awaken their students to the lessons of history and get them truly engaged in content.
+From the Boston Tea Party to the Vietnam War, students’ genuine interest in historical protests is as recurrent a theme in the classroom as uprisings and demonstrations are in human history.
+Teachers sometimes wonder why the fight for rights and for a redress of grievances—more than other historical themes—regularly awakens their students to the lessons of history and gets them truly engaged in content.

 The sights and sounds of a critical mass taking to the streets are hard to ignore, and the shared principles and values that bring many different people together across lines of race, class, gender, and ethnicity galvanize students’ civic spirit.